 TaxAct had similar tech features as its competitors, a mobile app (somewhat less user friendly), and an accuracy guarantee.
 They’d pay for any calculation errors.

-TaxAct correctly calculated my federal tax refund to be $2,287.
+TaxAct correctly calculated my federal refund to be $2,740.

-Credit Karma’s tax preparation site is well designed, and I felt like the program was understanding me as I walked through the process.
+Credit Karma’s tax preparation site is very well designed, and I felt like the program was understanding me as I walked through the process.
 I was easily able to navigate through different parts of the experience when I needed to make edits, and I wasn’t barraged with inapplicable questions.
-(No tax education experience, though.)
+(No tax education within the experience, though…only on their blog.)

 I’m sure you’ve seen the commercials.
 Credit Karma claims to offer free tax filing services.
 And it’s true.
 Using the 1040EZ & 1040A—free.
 Using the full 1040 and itemizing deductions with Schedule A—free.
 Need to use Schedule B, C, D, and E?
 Free.
 It’s even free to file your state return.